 The most important advantage of ULIPs is that they provide life cover.
 These plans offer security to the investor’s family in case of any eventuality and protect them throughout the policy period.

-ULIPs are suitable for long-term wealth creation to fulfil life goals such as buying a car or purchasing home.
-These instruments leverage the power of compounding; therefore, you are likely to receive higher returns than the amount invested, after the lock-in period of five years.
-It is advisable to stretch the investment horizon more than the mandatory lock-in period of five years, to get substantial returns from ULIPs.
+ULIPs are suitable for long-term wealth creation to fulfill life goals such as buying a car or purchasing a home.
+These instruments leverage the power of compounding; therefore, you are likely to receive higher returns than the amount invested after the lock-in period of five years.
+It is advisable to stretch the investment horizon more than the mandatory lock-in period of five years to get substantial returns from ULIPs.

-ULIPs invests in equity, debt and balanced funds.
-It allows the investor to switch the invested amount between these funds by their investment goals and risk appetite.
+ULIPs invests in equity, debt, and balanced funds.
+It allows the investor to switch the invested amount between them by their investment goals and risk appetite.
 For example, if the goal is wealth creation, the investor can opt for equity funds.
-On the other hand, if the investor wants steady returns over time, then the choice of investment is debt funds.
-Reputable insurance companies including Max Life Insurance allow investors to make multiple free switches in a year.
+On the other hand, if the investor wants steady returns over time, then the investment choice is debt funds.
+Reputable insurance companies, including Max Life Insurance, allow investors to make multiple free switches in a year.

 The best feature of ULIPs is that it offers partial withdrawal after the initial lock-in period.
 In general, insurers have certain conditions that govern partial withdrawals.
 Therefore, you can withdraw a particular amount from the corpus created at any time as per your financial requirements.